anishadanthivakaran487-star/SlotTimeTable/README.md

 STEP 3: Create a simple table using <table> tag in html.

-STEP 4: Add header row using <th> tag.
+STEP 4: Add header row using tag.

-STEP 5: Add your timetable using <td> tag.
+STEP 5: Add your timetable using tag.

 STEP 6: Execute the program using runserver command.